creativesites/allio-react/README.md

 * The backend uses the backup codes to authenticate with Namecheap.
 * Each of the backup codes is used only once, so when they are all used up, you can regenerate new codes and add them.
 * To regenerate go to: Profile → Security →  Two-Factor Authentication -> Backup Codes --> REGENERATE BACKUP CODES

+* Whem creating emails.
+Add the domain as well in the following format:
+- example.com